-If you are cleaning up vomit or diarrhea, you can reduce the risk of getting infected by doing the following:
+If you are cleaning up vomit or diarrhea, follow these tips to reduce the risk of getting infected:

-Wear disposable gloves.
-Reusable rubber gloves may be used, but they should be washed after use.

-- Use paper towels to soak up excess liquid and put the paper towels and any solid matter directly into a plastic garbage bag. - Clean the soiled area with soap and hot water.
-The same cleaning cloth or sponge should not be used to clean other areas of the house as this may spread the virus. - Disinfect the area that has been washed with a freshly made bleach solution.
-Make a solution of bleach by mixing 1 part bleach to 9 parts of water.
+- Wear disposable gloves.
+Reusable rubber gloves may be used, but they should be washed after use. - Use paper towels to soak up excess liquid and put the paper towels and any solid matter directly into a plastic garbage bag. - Clean the soiled area with soap and hot water.
+The same cleaning cloth or sponge should not be used to clean other areas of the house as this may spread the virus. - Disinfect the area that has been washed with a freshly made 1:50 solution of bleach and water.
+See the "How to make a 1:50 solution of bleach and water" text box for more information.
 Household cleaners other than bleach do not work as well for noroviruses. - Put all cleaning cloths and disposable gloves into a plastic garbage bag and throw out. - Wash your hands well using soap and water for at least 20 seconds.